 Most people are active on social media platforms, so it’s not difficult to get more reviews at all.
 There are many social media tools out there like Hootsuite that allows you to monitor your social media accounts all in one dashboard.
 So whenever you get a review from customers, you can respond to it right away.

-It doesn’t matter if it’s a positive or negative review, be sure to respond to it because it shows your customers that you care about their feedback.
+It does not matter if it is a positive or negative review, be sure to respond to it because it shows your customers that you care about their feedback.

 Based on experience, there are two places that are important, which needs focus the most are your Facebook page and Google My Business page.

-If you’d like to get your gold stars review seen in the search results, go to the Google Developers Structured Data page to enable Rich Snippets for Reviews and Ratings.
+If you would like to get your gold stars review seen in the search results, go to the Google Developers Structured Data page to enable Rich Snippets for Reviews and Ratings.

 6) Use Local Structured Data Markup

 Many business owners do not realize this – schema markup or structured data markup is significant and it should be added to your website’s code for search engines to get more information about your business.

 How do you add this to your website?
 It can be added to your existing HTML microdata, the same goes for other tags used on your other web pages.

 If you set this up correctly, you will have better chance to rank higher than your competitors.
 To check if your markup is implemented successfully, use Google’s Structured Data Testing tool.
 From there, you can easily see if you are doing it right and let you know the errors in your structured data so that you can fix them.